 To start the search, please fill out the Employer's Questionaire.
 A placement specialist will contact you within 24 hours or the next business day.
 If you have any questions please don't hesitate to contact us.

-Baby Nurse - A baby nurse is a newborn specialist.
-Baby nurses have a deep understanding of the developmental stages of newborns.
+Newborn Care Specialist (or Baby Nurse) - A Newborn Care Specialist (NCS) has a deep understanding of the developmental stages of newborns.
 Most have taken courses to stay current with the latest newborn philosophies and standards.

 Highly specialized, trained, and experienced person with newborns and infants.
 Baby nurse positions are typically short-term positions, 2 weeks to 6 months, to assist mothers with their newborns.
 Duties include initializing sleep, meal, and play schedules, cleaning and sterilizing bottles, preparing bottles and feedings, keeping the nursery tidy, bathing, and keeping a daily journal of the baby’s schedule.
 If requested they will accompany the mother to pediatrician appointments.